CyB3RC0nN0R/event-bus/README.md

 ## Introduction

 This library allows passing events between different objects without them having a direct reference to each other.
-Any class can be made an event by implementing the `IEvent` interface.
+Any object can serve as an event.

 Using an instance of the `EventBus` class, an instant of the event class can be dispatched.
 This means that it will be forwarded to all listeners registered for it at the event bus.